What is Network Access Control (NAC)?December 16, 2021 | By Comodo

 Network access control (NAC) refers to a method that helps in boosting the safety of a patented network by limiting the availability of network resources to endpoint protection devices that follow a defined security policy.

 A conventional network access server (NAS) is one that can carry out functions like authentication and authorization for potential users by confirming logon information.
-NAC also restricts the data that can be accessed by individual users and implements anti-threat applications such as antivirus software, firewalls, and spyware-detection programs.
-NAC can also regulate and restrict the things individual subscribers can do after they get connected.
-NAC products have been introduced by a number of leading networking and IT vendors.
+NAC additionally restricts the info which will be accessed by individual users and implements anti-threat applications like antivirus computer code, firewalls, and spyware detection programs.
+NAC regulates and prohibits the items individual subscribers can do once they get connected.
+NAC products are introduced by a variety of leading networking and IT vendors.

 Network access control is perfect for agencies and corporations where it is possible to rigidly control the user environment.
 A few administrators have indeed stated their doubt about the usefulness of NAC deployment in networks with huge numbers of diverse devices and users, the nature of which change on a constant basis.
 An example here refers to a network for a large university with numerous access points, multiple departments, and thousands of users with different objectives and backgrounds.